Tornado Intercept Vehicle: TIV 2

 In 2011, a siren was added to the vehicle to allow the TIV 2 to act as a mobile warning system for civilians in the path of incoming tornadoes, after several incidents earlier that year where the TIV 2 team was unable to effectively warn locals of the imminent danger of the tornadoes they were tracking, especially during the 2011 Super Outbreak.
 On April 27, 2011, the TIV 2 team intercepted an EF4 tornado that hit near Enterprise, Mississippi.
 While not in the path but 200 yards from it, it was the first tornado he shot with his new stereoscopic IMAX camera.
 Casey removed the rear flap in early 2012 and built a new set of two hydraulic spikes that go into the ground during an intercept.

 On May 27, 2013, TIV 2 intercepted a large tornado near Lebanon, Kansas.
 The vehicle was struck by large debris from a nearby farm and suffered damage to the roof-mounted anemometer and at least two breaches of the crew compartment when the roof hatch and one of the doors were blown open.
 Before the anemometer was disabled, it recorded winds of 150 to 175 mi/h, placing the tornado in the EF3 to EF4 range.

 On October 21, 2019, Casey listed the TIV 2 on Craigslist for US$35,000 and it was later sold to storm chaser Ryan Shepard.
 The TIV 2 was fully restored and back on the road again in the 2021 storm season, where it made multiple close intercepts on June 10 in western North Dakota.
 It is under sponsorship of Storm of Passion and Live Storm Chasers.

+On April 23rd, 2026, TIV 2, under the operation of Storm of Passion, would get a core intercept on the Braman, Oklahoma tornado.
+The N.W.S. would later rate the tornado EF1.
+Although it is notable for spawning at least 2 satellite tornadoes, and its wildly erratic movement completing at least 2 loops before dissipating.
+Reed Timmer and the Dominator 3 also intercepted this tornado, but because of damage received from a previous interception the Dominator slid off the road and became stuck in a field.
+TIV 2 would come across them and offer assistance, but the Dominator would later have to be retrieved with the help of a tractor.